euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

    better trade-off between computation power and feature availability, such as visualization and existing computation routines in SciPy.

-   We also present two use cases for SClib.
+   We also present two cases were SClib has been used.

-   In the first set of applications we use SClib to implement a Python script that solves efficiently the Schrödinger equation for bound states in the context of particle physics.
-We present an introduction to the situations where this script have been used.
+   In the first set of applications we use SClib to write a port to Python of a Schrodinger equation solver that has been extensivenly used the literature.
+   Our script solves efficiently the Schrödinger equation for bound states in the context of particle physics.
+A review of the situations where this script have been used is presented.
 We also describe the solution to the related problem of solving a set of coupled Schrödinger-like equations where SClib is used to implement the speed-critical parts of the code.
 We argue that when using SClib within IPython we can use NumPy and Matplotlib